Specialist Antique Buyers · London & Essex

 I sold my 9ct gold fob chain that had been sitting in a drawer for years.
 The valuation was fair and transparent, and payment was made the same day they received it.
 The courier collection service made the whole process incredibly convenient.

 I inherited a vintage Albert chain from my grandfather but had no use for it.
-Mozeris provided an excellent service from start to finish.
 Their expert explained the historical significance of my piece and offered a price that exceeded my expectations.
+Genuinely knowledgeable people.

 Mozeris Fine Antiques